HaDuve/S3-Benchmarker-for-Galaxy/README.md

 # S3 Benchmarker for Galaxy
  Investigating and benchmarking distributed filesystems for the European Galaxy server

- Benchmarks the performance of different functions and compares S3 times with POSIX times.
+ Benchmarks the performance of different functions and compares S3 timings with POSIX timings.

  Test Data: